BICE

 - More correct use of the term ergonomist and prevention advisor ergonomist

-- Strategy to strengthen quality profession
+- Strategy to strengthen quality of the profession

 Procedure

 Every year in December, the Certified Ergonomist will receive a questionnaire regarding achievements at work and ergonomics-related continuing education during the past year.
+This should be completed annually.

 If you do not have sufficient continuing education due to circumstances, you can make up for it in the coming year.
+The BICE committee will follow up with you on this.

 Committee